emdgroup/octopus/README.md

     pip install .[extra_package]

+## Installation for Development

+Installation of an environment, for example:

+    conda create -n "octo" python=3.12

+Then install development setup

+    pip install -e "." octopus[dev]

 ### Note for macOS Users

 For installing LightGBM on macOS, it is recommended to use Homebrew.
 Run the following command: